brodi-xx/social-network-api/README.md

 ## Description

-An app with the ability to connect with others that utilize MongoDB for its flexibility
+A social media app with the ability to connect with others that you can share thoughts and react to your friends' thoughts.
+Technology used includees Express.js, MongoDB, Faker.js

 ## Table of Contents